liujos/miniarm/README.md

 ./cpu prog.bin
 ```

-In the build directory you will find the a copy of assemble.py and a test program that increments r1 from 0 to 100
+4. In cpu/build you will find a copy of assemble.py and a test program

 ## TODO